Louisiana State Penitentiary: 21st century

 In March 2019, seven members of staff at the facility were arrested for rape, smuggling items to inmates, and maintaining personal relationships with prisoners.

 In 2020, regarding the COVID-19 pandemic in Louisiana, ProPublica wrote that prisoners alleged that deliberately low testing rates masked an epidemic in the prison.
 Prison officials denied the prisoner's allegations.
 Prisoners also allege they were treated with over-the-counter medications, and "four of the 12 prisoners who have died in the pandemic...had been denied needed medical help for days because their symptoms were not considered sufficiently serious".
 ProPublica also wrote that some sick inmates "concealed their symptoms to try to avoid losing their freedom of movement and other privileges" because of extended quarantines.

-In 2023, U.S. District Judge Shelly Dick, ruled that the juvenile detainees in Angola were being held in conditions that were unconstitutional and ordered their removal from temporary lockup.
+In 2023, U.S. District Judge Shelly Dick, ruled that the juvenile detainees in Louisiana State Penitientary were being held in conditions that were unconstitutional and ordered their removal from temporary lockup.
 Legal advocates like the American Civil Liberties Union and the Southern Poverty Law Center were involved in advocating for the juvenile detainees, mostly black boys, to be removed from Angola, citing concerns about their mental health, access to education, and the excessive heat in the former death row unit the boys were being held in.

-In 2025, DHS in partnership with Louisiana opened a immigrant detention site dubbed Camp 57 or Louisiana Lockup which will hold up to 416 beds and "was made possible by the One Big Beautiful Bill".
+In 2025, with funding from the One Big Beautiful Bill Act, former solitary confinement unit Camp J was re-opened as an immigrant detention site dubbed Camp 57 or Louisiana Lockup, named after 57th governor of Louisiana Jeff Landry.